GodotVR/godot_oculus_mobile/README.md

 -----
 After cloning this repository make sure to initialise the submodules with `git submodule init`.
 When you've pulled a newer version make sure to run `git submodule update`.<br>
-The project uses `cmake` as its primary build system, which you can configure by following the setup instructions for the **Android SDK & NDK**.
+The project uses `gradle` as its primary build system, which you can configure by following the setup instructions for the **Android SDK & NDK**.

 #### Android SDK & NDK